webdiscus/html-bundler-webpack-plugin/README.md

 and replaces the source filenames with output hashed version of the files.
 The plugin enable to use an HTML file as entry-point in Webpack.

-How to easily build a multipage website with this plugin, see the [Webpack boilerplate](https://github.com/webdiscus/webpack-html-scss-boilerplate) used the `html-bundler-webpack-plugin`;

-> **Note**
->
-> The purpose of this plugin is to make the developer's life much easier than it was using
-> `html-webpack-plugin` `mini-css-extract-plugin` and other plugins.
+The purpose of this plugin is to make the developer's life much easier than it was using `html-webpack-plugin` `mini-css-extract-plugin` and other plugins.

-This plugin works like the [pug-plugin](https://github.com/webdiscus/pug-plugin) but the entry point is a `HTML` file.

 💡 **Highlights**:

 - Define your HTML pages in Webpack entry.
 - The HTML file is the entry-point for all source scripts and styles.
-- Source scripts and styles should be loaded directly in HTML using tags.
+- Source scripts and styles can be loaded directly in HTML using `<script>` and `<link>` tags.
-- All JS and CSS files will be extracted from their sources specified in HTML tags.
+- All JS and CSS files will be extracted from their sources loaded in HTML tags.
+- You can very easy inline JS, CSS, SVG, images w/o additional plugin and loaders.

+This plugin works like the [pug-plugin](https://github.com/webdiscus/pug-plugin) but the entry point is a `HTML` file.

+How to easily build a multipage website with this plugin, see the [Webpack boilerplate](https://github.com/webdiscus/webpack-html-scss-boilerplate) used the `html-bundler-webpack-plugin`;

 ### Simple usage example
 Add the HTML files in the Webpack entry: